Your Child’s First Visit to the Dentist

 What you can expect during your first appointment

 No matter what age your child is during their first appointment, we’ll do everything possible to ensure that it is a pleasant and positive experience for them.
-During the first appointment, we’ll need to get the New Patient forms filled out and signed by a parent or guardian (also available on our website if you’d like to do them in advance).
 Dr. Jessica will get to know you and your child a little better, asking questions about lifestyle, current dental hygiene habits, and answer questions you might have about your child’s dental health.

 Dr. Jessica will perform a dental exam, checking out the health of your child’s teeth, gums, and mouth.
 We know the importance of establishing a trusting, caring relationship with our patients during this first visit, so we’ll do everything we can to make sure your child leaves with a smile.
 Dr. Jessica, as an experienced dentist and mother of two young kids, is great at working with children.
 She will soothe their fears about the dentist, answer questions and explain everything that is happening.
 She will talk children through their cleanings and give them helpful hints about taking care of their teeth in the future.